BinQi/DyLoad/README.md

 # DyLoad
-One kind of Android Plugin
+One kind of Android Plugin Framework

 ## Project Structure
 1.DyDemo